natebrunelle/cs2102/markdown/group4.md

 All remaining items would taste good with gravy on top, and so we call those "graviable".

-We'll consider a "gravy-helping" to be a helping where graviable items may or may not be paired with gravy (also, a gravy-helping may not have both an item with gravy and also that same item without gravy).
-For example, some different valid gravy-helpings might be:
+We'll consider a "gravied-helping" to be a helping where graviable items may or may not be paired with gravy (also, a gravy-helping may not have both an item with gravy and also that same item without gravy).
+For example, some different valid gravied-helpings might be:

 - {(Turkey, Gravy), (Mashed Potatoes, Gravy), Cranberry Sauce}
 - {Turkey, (Mashed Potatoes, Gravy), Cranberry Sauce}
 - {Cranberry Sauce}

-**Problem 8** How many different gravy-helpings are there?
+**Problem 8** How many different gravied-helpings are there?

 ## Leftovers